Kerato-san/quartz-verak-eal/content/Journal/Session 13 – Sliding closer toward death.md

 ---
 *11 Sirorev 1524*

 As the group ventured onto the balcony, the grandeur of the chamber gradually revealed itself, including the towering vaulted ceiling and the imposing statue standing at its heart.
-The statue depicted a broad-shouldered figure with a serene expression on its bearded face, holding a chisel and hammer—an unmistakable representation of [[../Gods/The Grey/Timnar|Timnar]] himself.
+The statue depicted a broad-shouldered figure with a serene expression on its bearded face, holding a chisel and hammer, an unmistakable representation of [[../Gods/The Grey/Timnar|Timnar]] himself.

 [[../Characters/Player Characters/Ainalucia Julieta Adriana Loracan|Aina]] took the lead in meticulously checking the entire hall for traps and secret entrances, her keen eye identifying one hidden behind the statue, adjacent to a regular door.
 Her investigation also uncovered that the small door at the base of the stairs appeared to have been forced open from the inside, revealing a 35-foot hallway leading to another door.
 Furthermore, the large double doors on the balcony seemed to be in excellent condition, securely shut, but showing signs of recent use.